🔴 Rate Alert — New York StateApril 5, 2026

 Behind-the-Meter Generation

-With rates this high, on-site generation economics are increasingly favorable.
-Commercial rooftop solar under the state's Value of Distributed Energy Resources (VDER) tariff can achieve 5-7 year payback periods in NYC.
-Combined heat and power (CHP) systems remain competitive for facilities with significant thermal loads, such as hospitals, hotels, and large multifamily buildings.
+With rates this high, on-site generation can be attractive for some accounts, but economics depend on interval load, roof constraints, interconnection, VDER value-stack assumptions, demand charges, and tax appetite.
+Combined heat and power (CHP) systems may remain relevant for facilities with significant thermal loads, such as hospitals, hotels, and large multifamily buildings.